 How do I reserve my member tickets?

 Reserving your free member tickets online is easy.
 Here’s how:

 - Log in to your account or create one if you haven’t yet.

 Need help with logging in or creating an account?
-View the “Account management” FAQ.
+View the “Account management” FAQ here.

-- Select an available entry time from the dropdown menu.
+- Select an available entry timeslot from the dropdown menu.